 My dilemma reminds me that I know darn well where this work comes alive–where it jumps off the page-turning from black and white into full technicolor; where it brightens from canned pea puce to fresh green pepper emerald; and from hamburger helper to the tastiest, soul-nourishing food that one can ever imagine.
 I know where palette meets palate.

 One of the most inspiring aspects of my own work is the collaboration I am able to do with an organization called the Capital District Community Gardens (CDCG)–(update Capital Roots).
 This non-profit is committed to irrigating food deserts with a vengeance through a variety of projects.
-It is responsible for 47 food gardens in the local community, a farm-to-market program for youth, an initiative that enables local corner stores to appropriately stock and effectively sell a variety of fresh produce, and, a program that serves childcare programs.
+It is responsible for forty-seven food gardens in the local community, a farm-to-market program for youth, an initiative that enables local corner stores to appropriately stock and effectively sell a variety of fresh produce, and, a program that serves childcare programs.
 In addition, it is the mother of the Veggie Mobile–the healthy answer to the ice cream truck–a produce section on wheels.

 This brightly painted, bio-diesel and solar-powered retrofitted truck winds its way–playing Beatles, Motown, and Hip Hop–through underserved neighborhoods in four nearby urban centers.
 It brings its well-stocked bounty of wholesale priced fruits and vegetables, locally grown when available, to public and senior housing units, schools, neighborhood centers and–I am thrilled to say–the health center where I work.
 When I called them about two years ago and asked them to help promote the message of food as medicine, they expanded their schedule to accommodate my request.
-It is amazing for me to watch every Tuesday as patients, staff, clients of the center’s substance abuse program and neighbors take their turn in line to shop.
+It is amazing for me to watch every Tuesday as patients, doctors, nurses, staff, clients of the center’s substance abuse program and neighbors take their turn in line to shop.
 Most times I witness some beautiful gem of nourishment.
 Recently, I was touched by observing an elderly gentleman speaking to his wife on his cell phone telling her what was available and filling his bag per her requests.

 A few weeks ago I went to the rolling out party of the CDCG’s newest baby.
-A smaller version of the Veggie Mobile–called Sprout–was ready to take to the road to expand their service area.
+A smaller version of the Veggie Mobile–called Sprout–was ready to take to the streets to expand their service area.
 As I was on the highway heading to the event, a big McDonald’s truck got ahead of me as it sped in from the on-ramp.
 As I wrote about in Morose Meals and Human Bites, McDonald’s tries to get my goat–so I knew this was no ironic coincidence.
 The back panel of the truck pictured a giant-sized box of french fries, with the words NO PASSING.
 Don’t they think they’re clever with their subliminal messaging?
 However, I know what those starchy sticks are made of.
 Potatoes, vegetable oil, canola oil, hydrogenated soybean oil, natural beef flavor made from wheat and milk derivatives, citric acid, dextrose, sodium acid, pyrophosphate, and salt will not seduce me.
 Neither will the canola oil, corn oil, soybean oil, hydrogenated soybean oil, with TBHQ, citric acid and dimethylpolysiloxane that they are cooked in.
 Immune to their tactics, I switched lanes, put the pedal to the metal and passed that truck right by.

 As I arrived at little Sprout’s press conference, I got all choked up.
 There it was–the art and poetry.
 It was the most beautiful and colorful canvas.
 Bright greens, reds, oranges, and yellows were everywhere from the painting on the truck to the gorgeous apples, yams, bananas, squash and collards that filled it.
 County Supervisors and other local politicians were there to welcome this new addition to the fleet, stating that only 44% of people in this city had access to healthy food.
 Sprout’s efforts would help to increase that number.
 How wonderful is that?
 So, take that you big giant McDonald’s truck.
 You are no match to this little mighty David.